zkemail/hiring/devrel.md

 * Proven track record in creating technical content, such as blog posts, tutorials, and documentation.
 * Strong open source experience and working knowledge of GitHub.
 * Clear communication of technical concepts, both in writing and in presentations, with ease in presenting at conferences and other public forums.
-* Strong analytical capabilities with deep understanding of the ZKEmail product suite and target market demographics
+* Strong analytical capabilities with deep understanding of the ZKEmail product suite and target market demographics.
-* Strategic mindset in developer relations, with proven ability to attract and retain high-value developers aligned with long-term market needs rather than short-term metrics
+* Strategic mindset in developer relations, with proven ability to attract and retain high-value developers aligned with long-term market needs rather than short-term metrics.
-* Meticulous focus on detail with a deep understanding of how nuanced documentation and consistent writing style significantly impact the overall developer experience
+* Meticulous focus on detail with a deep understanding of how nuanced documentation and consistent writing style significantly impact the overall developer experience.

 ## Nice to Have
-* Understanding of Solidity and EVM development; experience with Rust or other compiled languages.
+* Understanding of Solidity and EVM development; experience with Rust.

 ## Submission Guidelines
 * Email: Send an email to aayushgupta05@gmail.com and tinahaibodi@gmail.com with: